cmalek/oe_annotator/README.md

 # Build the application
 ./build_macos.sh

-# The app will be created in dist/oe_annotator.app
+# The app will be created in dist/Ænglisc Toolkit.app
 ```

 #### Windows